Rebecca Hall Biography: In Her Own Words – Video Exclusive, News, Photos, Age

 Also in 2013, Hall starred in the political thriller Closed Circuit with Eric Bana and Jim Broadbent.

-In 2014, Hall played a main role in the sci-fi thriller Transcendence opposite Johnny Depp.
+In 2014, Hall played the main role in the sci-fi thriller Transcendence opposite Johnny Depp.

 Hall appeared in two movies in 2015: the romantic comedy Tumbledown — co-starring Jason Sudeikis and Joe Manganiello — and the psychological thriller The Gift, which starred Joel Edgerton and Jason Bateman.
 Edgerton also wrote, produced and directed the film.